-- 5. On October 13, 2020, an amendment to the Lifeline recertification rule took effect, requiring that Lifeline subscribers' annual recertifications be completed by the end of each calendar year instead of by each subscriber's anniversary date.
-Because the National Verifier sends recertification notices to subscribers 90 days prior to their anniversary dates, this waiver extension will impact Lifeline subscribers with anniversary dates that fall on or between April 14, 2020 and December 29, 2021.
-Any such impacted Lifeline subscribers may have their recertification process delayed under this Order, but they must have their eligibility recertified after the waiver has expired. - 6.
-For the same reasons set forth in our Fifth Lifeline Waiver Order, we similarly extend through September 30, 2021 our direction to USAC to pause its periodic, targeted reviews to identify and de-enroll ineligible subscribers.
-USAC should not involuntarily de-enroll any subscriber nor seek additional documentation from an eligible telecommunications carrier or subscriber as part of those reviews until that date.
+- 4. Extension of the waiver of the reverification rules will prevent the de-enrollment of any Lifeline subscribers who would otherwise have been required to certify their continued eligibility to the National Lifeline Eligibility Verifier (National Verifier) during the waiver period.
+USAC conducts a one-time reverification of eligibility for each existing Lifeline subscriber around the time that the National Verifier is hard launched in a state or territory.
+We direct USAC to not de-enroll any Lifeline subscriber for failure to successfully respond to a reverification documentation request for those subscribers with documentation deadlines falling on or before March 31, 2022.
+We also direct USAC to not open any new reverification documentation requests on or before March 31, 2022 and to provide impacted subscribers a new opportunity to provide any necessary eligibility documentation after the end of the waiver period. - 5.
+On October 13, 2020, an amendment to the Lifeline recertification rule took effect, requiring that Lifeline subscribers' annual recertifications be completed by the end of each calendar year instead of by each subscriber's anniversary date.
+Because the National Verifier sends recertification notices to subscribers 90 days prior to their anniversary dates, this waiver extension will impact Lifeline subscribers with anniversary dates that fall on or between April 14, 2020 and June 29, 2022.
+Any such impacted Lifeline subscribers may have their recertification process delayed under this Order, but they must have their eligibility recertified after the waiver has expired.
+To provide USAC and the state administrators with enough time to reasonably stagger the beginning of recertifications again after the expiration of the waiver granted in this Order, and consistent with the requirement that Lifeline subscribers undergo one recertification per calendar year, we also clarify that subscribers' eligibility will only need to be recertified once in calendar year 2022. - 6.
+For the same reasons set forth in our Ninth Lifeline Waiver Order, we similarly extend through March 31, 2022 our direction to USAC to pause its periodic, targeted reviews to identify and deenroll ineligible subscribers.12 USAC should not involuntarily de-enroll any subscriber nor seek additional documentation from an eligible telecommunications carrier or subscriber as part of those reviews until that date.
 We note that this direction does not apply to more systematic reviews of Lifeline subscribers that USAC may conduct as part of its routine program integrity efforts or at the direction of the Bureau or the Commission's Managing Director.
-In such cases, where USAC identifies subscribers that may no longer be eligible to participate in the program, USAC may de-enroll subscribers consistent with the Commission's rules.
-11 - 7.
-We similarly extend through September 30, 2021 our recent waiver of the Lifeline program's requirement that consumers seeking to demonstrate income-based qualification for the Lifeline program must provide at least three consecutive months of documentation to confirm their income.
-12 The circumstances necessitating this prior waiver have not changed, and we therefore find that this extension is warranted to ensure that consumers are able to successfully complete the Lifeline enrollment process. - 8.
-Finally, we also extend through September 30, 2021 our waiver for consumers residing in rural areas on Tribal lands of the requirement that such consumers submit the necessary documentation to correct an automated check error(s) prior to enrolling in the Lifeline program and receiving Lifeline service.
-The circumstances necessitating this waiver have not substantially improved, and we find that this extension is warranted to ensure that eligible telecommunications carriers may begin immediately providing Lifeline-supported service to any consumer residing in a rural area on Tribal lands who applies for Lifeline but is unable to provide the necessary documentation to resolve a failed automated check at the time of application.
-The consumer will have 45 days from the time of application to provide such documentation, but if the consumer does not submit the necessary documentation, USAC will de-enroll the consumer from the Lifeline program. - 9.
-Preventing Waste, Fraud, and Abuse.
-We are committed to guarding against waste, fraud, and abuse in the Universal Service Fund (USF) programs.
-Although we grant the limited waiver described herein, service providers remain otherwise subject to audits and investigations to determine compliance with Lifeline program rules and requirements.
-We will require USAC to recover funds that we discover were not used properly through its normal processes.
-We emphasize that we retain the discretion to evaluate the uses of monies disbursed through the USF programs and to determine on a case-
+In such cases, where USAC identifies subscribers that may no longer be eligible to participate in the program, USAC may de-enroll subscribers consistent with the Commission's rules.13 - 7.
+We similarly extend through March 31, 2022 our recent waiver of the Lifeline program's requirement that consumers seeking to demonstrate income-based qualification for the Lifeline program must provide at least three consecutive months of documentation to confirm their income.
+The circumstances necessitating this prior waiver have not changed, and we therefore find that this extension is warranted to ensure that consumers are able to successfully complete the Lifeline enrollment process. - 8.
+Finally, we also extend through March 31, 2022 our waiver for consumers residing in rural areas on Tribal lands of the requirement that such consumers submit the necessary documentation to correct an automated check error(s) prior to enrolling in the Lifeline program and receiving Lifeline service.
+15 The circumstances necessitating this waiver have not substantially improved, 16 and we find that